 Dr Chhaya Chauhan – In-house dentist – GDC Number: 83940

-Composite veneers are most often used to fix small cosmetic issues such as a chip of cracked teeth.
+Composite veneers are most often used to fix small cosmetic issues such as a chip or cracked teeth.
 Composite is the material used by dentists for regular white fillings, however different brands can have a more natural look.

 Composite veneers are made by the dentist whilst you are in the chair.

 It requires a careful crafting process on the dentists part.
-The dentists builds up layers of the composite material and cures it with a special light, in order to harden the composite.
+The dentist builds up layers of the composite material and cures it with a special light, in order to harden the composite.
 The dentist is able to polish and shape these veneers whilst you are in the chair to produce a quality finish that can restore a more natural look and feel to the tooth.